 Accessory use or accessory structure.
-An accessory use or accessory structure shall be permitted if the use to which it is accessory is a lawful use pursuant to the terms of this chapter and for which a permit has been issued if required pursuant to the terms of Article XVIII hereof, so long as said accessory use or structure does not result in or increase any violation of the provisions of this chapter.
-Accessory structures shall be located to the side and rear of a principal structure in accordance with setback requirements.
+An accessory use or accessory structure shall be permitted if the use to which it is accessory is a lawful use pursuant to the terms of this chapter and for which a permit has been issued if required pursuant to the terms of Article XVII hereof, so long as said accessory use or structure does not result in or increase any violation of the provisions of this chapter.
+Accessory structures shall be located in the side or rear yards of a principal structure.
+The structures may be located no closer than 25% of the setback requirement but in no case less than 5 feet from the side or rear property line.
 An accessory structure shall not be used for commercial purposes by residents of residential structures, except as permitted by § 210-95, Home occupations, nor shall it include a sign, except as permitted by Article XI, Signs.